Shakeskeyboarde/docker-on-apple-silicon/README.md

 5. Download the client TLS certs to your local `~/.docker` directory.
 6. Print out an export string which configures the Docker client to connect to the remote Docker daemon.
    - Example: `export DOCKER_TLS_VERIFY=1 DOCKER_HOST=tcp://1.2.3.4:2376`

+You can run this script again at any time to upgrade or re-provision the Docker daemon, or to generate new certs.

 ## Step 4: Profit.